rafandoo/pomotimer-lite/README.md

 ✔️ Possibility to pause and resume the timer.

+✔️ Definition of the desired number of cycles.

 ## Observations 👀

 This project is not yet in its final version.